-Whenever you have sex, there is always a chance you can become pregnant, even if you use contraception (some form of birth control).
-No contraceptive is 100% effective.
-All our pregnancy tests are administered by registered nurses 2 days (or more) after a missed menstruation cycle.
+Whenever you have sex, there is always a chance you can become pregnant, even if you use contraception (any form of birth control).
+No contraceptive is absolutely 100% effective.
+We offer pregnancy testing administered by Registered Nurses so you can confirm whether or not you are pregnant.
+These pregnancy tests are accurate two days (or more) after a missed menstruation cycle.

 The following information can help you if you feel like you might be pregnant.
 Please call us at 336-274-4881 to set up an appointment so we can sit down and talk more about pregnancy with you.

 Some common symptoms of pregnancy include:

 Having these symptoms may or may not mean you are pregnant.
 Make an appointment with us today to confirm whether or not you are pregnant.
 Make sure to also consult a medical professional; we can help you do that, as needed.

 If you find out you’re pregnant, we’re here to help you every step of the way.
 You should begin by scheduling an appointment with a medical professional who takes care of pregnant women (like an obstetrician, family doctor, or certified nurse-midwife).
 Don’t know any?
 We can help with that.

 Your pregnancy will begin to change things about your body, so you should learn how to take care of yourself and your baby by taking vitamins, eating a healthy diet, drinking a lot of water, and stopping any kind of unhealthy habits that may cause harm to you or your baby, such as drugs, alcohol, and smoking.